Frequently Asked Questions

 Do you have a Family Program / Family Weekend?

-Yes, It is recommended families be intimately involved in supporting their loved one during treatment with family meetings and caring for themselves.
+Yes, It is recommended that families be intimately involved in supporting their loved one during treatment and also in caring for themselves.
 We have developed a Family Wellness Program specifically for the concerned significant other.
 Designed with an 8-week rotating curriculum, this program can be joined any week treatment begins.

 What is the IOP schedule?